International Geophysical Year (IGY) 1957–58

 International Polar Year (IPY) 2007–09

-IPY successfully captured the imagination of the global community, inspiring and developing the next generation of Antarctic scientists, engineers and logistic experts.
+IPY captured the imagination of the global community.
+It inspired and developed the next generation of Antarctic scientists, engineers and logistic experts.

 Today, Australian scientists continue to play a major role in the development and management of international program initiatives.